Support at Home

 Clinical services are paid in full by your home care funding, but you will make some payment for Independence & Daily Living services depending on whether you are a full pensioner, part pensioner or self-funded retiree.

-From 1 July all participants will pay towards the cost of home support services
+From 1 November all participants will pay towards the cost of home support services

 However, the rules are different depending on whether you are: